*This post contains affiliate links.You may view my policies here.

 Friend, I’ve created a 7-day email series to kick off this challenge.
 You’ll perform a task each day leading up to the actual paring down of your three tasks.
-This challenge will begin January 1 – but if you’re a few days late, don’t worry!
-You can still join and get a jump on your year!
+This challenge began January 1 – but it’s designed for you to begin any month of the year!

 You are going to feel so empowered, so free, and so peaceful once you get clear on what needs to go.